17 Pros And Cons Of Owning Storage Units

-A friend of mine owns a local specialty pharmacy distribution company but also does quite a bit of real estate investing on the side.
-It seems like the more successful people I talk to, the more I find out that they also dabble in real estate.
+A friend of mine owns a local specialty pharmacy distribution company but also owns commercial real estate on the side.
+It seems like the more successful people I talk to, the more I find out that they also dabble in different forms of real estate.
 This is one of the many reasons I began educating myself about it several years ago.

-Even the ultra-wealthy such as Warren Buffett and Dave Ramsey that have day jobs, also heavily invest in real estate as well.
-This seemed a bit odd to me at the time as I thought the only way to become a millionaire was to invest in the stock market and wait 40+ years for it to grow because everyone’s doing it right?
+Even the ultra-wealthy such as Warren Buffett and Dave Ramsey that have day jobs, are also real estate investors too.
+This seemed a bit odd to me at the time as I thought the best way to become a millionaire was to invest in the stock market and wait 40+ years for it to grow because everyone’s doing it right?

-Recently I was riding by my friend’s self storage units and noticed he was taking up his parking lot.
+Recently I was riding by my friend’s 24-hour access self storage units and noticed he was taking up his current parking spaces.

-Anyway, he informed me that the units were doing so well that he was planning on doubling the size of the facilities.
+Anyway, he informed me the good news as units were doing so well that he was planning on doubling the size of the facilities.

 Which got me thinking….look at our world today.